JP / KR / TW corridor into the US

 The American buyer is not rejecting the quality.
 They are filing the company in the wrong category before the quality is visible.
 House view on Japan, Korea, and Taiwan entry

-What the home-market register costs in America.
+What the home-market language costs in America.

 • Corporate hierarchy titles translated literally from Japanese, Korean, or Chinese do not carry weight with a US flat-org buyer who evaluates authority on function and outcome.